Attention

 Current standards and guidelines

 Software as a Medical Device (SaMD) and Digital Therapeutics (DTx) solutions are software-only solutions that can assist in the diagnosis, assessment, and treatment of medical disorders.
 Unlike hardware-based medical devices, SaMDs can address malfunctions quickly and efficiently and minimize adverse events.
-Therefore, the software pre-certification program offers a pathway to ensure that health care professionals and patients can benefit from software upgrades as quickly as possible while still maintaining a high level of safety and security during the process.
+Therefore, the software pre-certification program offers a pathway to ensure that healthcare professionals and patients can benefit from software upgrades as quickly as possible while still maintaining a high level of safety and security during the process.
 The program is based on the culture of quality and organizational excellence (CQOE).
 It offers total product life cycle (TPLC) management where the evaluation is spread out over the entire life-cycle of the product, thereby reducing the evaluation time for small modifications required to address malfunctions when the solution is already in production.

 The TPLC model effectively addresses the quality evaluation and auditing requirements of the software development lifecycle (SDLC).
 However, due to the unique capabilities of AI solutions, the TPLC approach falls short in limiting the risks brought by dataset training, data preprocessing, and the influence of real-world datasets on model output.
 Studies have shown that algorithms may perform differently on patients of different ethnicities if the training data set is not broad enough.